goabstract/Awesome-Design-Tools/README.md

 Need to create an animated transition, micro-interaction or scroll-based animation?
 Go through these tools:

 * [Adobe After Effects](https://www.adobe.com/products/aftereffects.html) —  a digital visual effects, motion graphics, and compositing application.
-* [Haiku](https://www.haiku.ai/) - Keyframe based animation connecting your UI tools to code that developers can easily use.
+* [Haiku](https://www.haiku.ai/) — keyframe based animation connecting your UI tools to code that developers can easily use.
 * [Kite Compositor](https://kiteapp.co/) — a powerful animation and prototyping application for Mac & iOS.
 * [LightBox](https://uselightbox.com/) — 2D, Hand-Drawn animation package.
 * [Lottie](https://airbnb.io/lottie/) — a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile and on the web.